A Celiac’s Gluten Free Guide to Germany

 • Wurst: This is a general term for sausage.
 Bread and flour are often used as fillers, so it is important to ask.
 Popular varieties of wurst include: (1) Currywurst – pork sausage served with curry ketchup or curry sauce; (2) Bratwurst – thicker, grey, mild sausage made of pork, veal, or beef, and (3) Wiener Würstchen (hot dogs – here often made without gluten).

 • Döner Kebab: Turkish dish of thinly-sliced meat cooked on a vertical rotisserie stuffed into pita or flatbread and served with a variety of accompaniments.
 Similar to shawarma or gyros.
 Depending on gluten sensitivity, may be okay if eaten without the bread.
-Cross contamination is likely, however.
+Cross-contact is likely, however.

 • Pan-fried fish filets: These are usually dredged in flour before frying.
 Ask for a grilled version, or a fried version without the flour and in a separate pan.